 - Public speaking and presentation services for staff, community boards/organizations

-In addition to executive searches, NETA Consulting provides environmental scans, organizational audits, financial review, budget planning, governance studies, cases for state funding, consulting services and interim transitional management assistance.
+In addition to executive searches, NETA Consulting provides environmental scans, organizational audits, financial reviews, budget planning, governance studies, cases for state funding, consulting services, and interim transitional management assistance.

 Meet Our Team

-Skip Hinton served as the president of NETA, the National Educational Telecommunications Association, and its predecessor, the Southern Educational Communications Association, from 1989 to 2017.
+Skip Hinton served as the president of NETA and its predecessor, the Southern Educational Communications Association, from 1989 to 2017.
 In addition to overseeing staff and activities as NETA’s president, Hinton also provided staff support and counsel for the public television Affinity Group Coalition, a policy and planning association that represents the interests and concerns of every public television licensee type.
-He served in a similar role for the members of the Organization of State Broadcasting Executives (OSBE), an association of CEOs representing statewide public television networks.
+He served in a similar role for the Organization of State Broadcasting Executives (OSBE), an association of CEOs representing statewide public television networks.

-During his tenure with NETA, Hinton established NETA Consulting as a service to support public media organizations in research, planning and executive recruitment.
-During this time NETA also established the NETA Business Center.
-The Business Center now provides outsource business services to over 30 public media licensees and other associated organizations.
+During his tenure with NETA, Hinton established NETA Consulting as a service to support public media organizations in research, planning, and executive recruitment.
+During this time, NETA also established the NETA Business Center.
+The Business Center now provides outsource business services to dozens of public media licensees and other associated organizations.

-Linda O’Bryon has more than 30 years’ experience in executive leadership at major public stations, overseeing enterprises at the national and local level.
-Most recently she was President and CEO of South Carolina ETV and Public Radio, a statewide network of 19 TV and radio stations reaching throughout the state.
+Linda O’Bryon has more than 30 years of experience in executive leadership at major public media stations, overseeing enterprises at the national and local level.
+Most recently she was president and CEO of South Carolina ETV and Public Radio, a statewide network of 19 TV and radio stations reaching throughout the state.
 After seven years heading the network, she retired in 2017, but has continued leading a multi-platform initiative.

 During O’Bryon’s tenure as CEO, the network opened a new state-of-the art radio production facility and completed a major renovation of the ETV Telecommunications Center.
 The network also launched a series of national programs, including A Chef's Life on PBS, winner of a 2013 Peabody Award.

-Currently, she is a member of the Board of Trustees of American Public Television (APT), a national program distributor, where she chairs the APT’s Finance Committee.
-She is also a member of Public Media Women in Leadership, and she offers mentorship support to emerging leaders.
+She has served on the Board of Trustees of American Public Television (APT), a national program distributor, where she chaired the Finance Committee.
+She is also a member of Public Media Women in Leadership and offers mentorship support to emerging leaders.

-Clipper has been invited throughout the world as an opinion leader; participating on many national and international panels, and has had several published papers.
-Clipper has also sat on many boards, including Integrity CDC (current chair), the Atlas Performing Arts Center, Cultural Tourism DC, the Atlanta Chamber of Commerce, Oglethorpe University, Atlanta College of Art, Consumer Credit Counseling Services, Junior Achievement, Public Radio International, the Association of Public Television Stations, and was past chair of the Integrated Media Association
+Clipper has been invited throughout the world as an opinion leader, participating on many national and international panels, and has had several published papers.
+He has also sat on many boards, including Integrity CDC, the Atlas Performing Arts Center, Cultural Tourism DC, the Atlanta Chamber of Commerce, Oglethorpe University, Atlanta College of Art, Consumer Credit Counseling Services, Junior Achievement, Public Radio International, the Association of Public Television Stations, and was past chair of the Integrated Media Association

 During his 34 years at Wisconsin Public Media, Brett served as PBS Wisconsin’s director of development as well as production manager for the national public television series, The New Tech Times.
-His extensive knowledge of public television includes development, production management, strategic and capital planning, budgeting, government relations and community engagement, principles and practice of editorial integrity, educational services, staff development and Diversity, Equity and Inclusivity practices.
+His extensive knowledge of public television includes development, production management, strategic and capital planning, budgeting, government relations and community engagement, principles and practice of editorial integrity, educational services, staff development, and DEI practices.